Guatemala court asked to block ‘safe 3rd country’ with US

 The court filing seeks to include in an injunction Guatemalan Foreign Minister Sandra Jovel and Interior Minister Enrique Degenhart, who have been involved in immigration and security talks with the United States.

+It has also wanted Mexico to become a “safe third country,” though Mexico has resisted such an agreement.

+Mexico has, however, cracked down on migration through its territory including the use of thousands of National Guard troops to assist enforcement.
+It also agreed to expansion of a U.S. program under which asylum seekers are returned to Mexico to wait while their claims slog through severely backlogged U.S. immigration courts.

-Human Rights Prosecutor Jordán Rodas has repeatedly urged Morales to respect migrants’ human rights and argues that making Guatemala a “safe third country” would be “prejudicial for the country and its inhabitants due to the institutional precariousness of the Guatemalan state and the conditions of exclusion, severe poverty, malnutrition, unemployment, social conflict and public insecurity.”
+Jordán Rodas, Guatemala’s human rights prosecutor, has repeatedly urged Morales to respect migrants’ human rights and argues that making Guatemala a “safe third country” would be “prejudicial for the country and its inhabitants due to the institutional precariousness of the Guatemalan state and the conditions of exclusion, severe poverty, malnutrition, unemployment, social conflict and public insecurity.”

 Eric Schwartz, president of Refugees International, said an agreement would contravene the U.S. Immigration and Nationality Act and U.S. and international refugee law, which require asylum seekers to be transported only to safe places.